nat-echlin/nat-echlin.github.io/docs/one.md

 ###### The final tech stack.

 If you like boring lists - the best solution I found was a monorepo running on an Ubuntu EC2.
 Before then it used Lambda, DynamoDB, with some continuous processes on an EC2.
 The monorepo solution was easier to deal with and build upon.
 It used Postgres & MongoDB (should've been all Postgres).
-The frontend was built with Electron (mid move), and we hosted it on Vercel (smart move).
+The frontend was built with Next.js (mid move), and we hosted it on Vercel (smart move).
 Vercel made auth super easy, since they handled JWT creation - the backend just had to authorise them.
 Languages, obviously Go for serious computational work.
 But JS plays nice in a Lambda.

 ## The end -

 LightSpeed is the most fun I've ever had.
 Sitting in lectures in my first year of university, and watching the bot make 6 figure trades, is easily the coolest experience I've had.
 Building something that real people actually want to use is an incredible feeling, and makes the 2am sessions worth it.

-My advice for an engineer - just build something, it'll work.
+My advice for an engineer - just build something, you can probably figure it out.
+This picture says that better than words can.

 ![image](skill_issue.png)